 MSc (by Research) in Chemical Biology:

-Synthesis for Biology and Medicine CDT:
+Synthesis for Biology and Medicine (Centre for Doctoral Training)

 Candidates should submit a Personal Statement (1000 words / one page document) as part of their application - indicating why you would like study at Oxford Chemistry and what your research interests are.
-Research Proposal is not compulsory.
+A Research Proposal is not compulsory.

 Areas of current research

 - Asymmetric synthesis methodologies, both catalytic and stoichiometric